 Charles II's Portuguese queen, Catherine of Braganza, failed to produce a legitimate heir.
 James' Protestantantism made him a popular figure in England, as opposed to the heir to the throne, James, Duke of York, who had openly converted to Catholicism.

-Monmouth barely escaped trial for his involvement several plots, including the Ryehouse Plot, a conspiracy in 1683 which aimed at the assassination of Charles II and the Duke of York on their way to Newmarket in order to secure the succession of Monmouth to the throne, when the plot was discovered Monmouth swore he did not agree to it, but Charles, with good cause, no longer trusted his son.
+Monmouth barely escaped trial for his involvement in several plots, including the Rye House Plot, a conspiracy in 1683 which aimed at the assassination of Charles II and the Duke of York on their way to Newmarket to secure the succession of Monmouth to the throne, when the plot was discovered Monmouth swore he did not agree to it, but Charles, with good cause, no longer trusted his son.
 Spared by the king during trials of his colleagues, Monmouth moved to the Continent, where Henrietta Wentworth joined him, he was never to see his father again.

-Parliament passed an Act of Attainder.
-Monmouth wrote pleadingly to Charles II's queen, the kind hearted Catherine of Braganza and she generously tried to intercede with her brother-in-law for her stepson's life, but James was adamant and refused to be swayed.
+Parliament passed the Act of Attainder.
+Monmouth wrote pleadingly to Charles II's queen, the kind-hearted Catherine of Braganza and she generously tried to intercede with her brother-in-law for her stepson's life, but James was adamant and refused to be swayed.
 He was executed by Jack Ketch on 15 July 1685, on Tower Hill.
-Shortly beforehand, Bishops Turner of Ely and Ken of Bath and Wells visited the condemned man to prepare him for eternity, but withheld the eucharist as he refused to acknowledge that either his rebellion or his relationship with Lady Wentworth had been sinful.
+Shortly beforehand, Bishops Turner of Ely and Ken of Bath and Wells visited the condemned man to prepare him for eternity but withheld the eucharist as he refused to acknowledge either his rebellion or his relationship with Lady Wentworth had been sinful.

 Monmouth's execution was hideously bungled.
 As he mounted the scaffold at Tower Hill, he handed a gold toothpick-case to one of the witnesses, asking him to give it back to Lady Henrietta, he tipped the headsman with the words, "Here are six guineas for you and do not hack me as you did my Lord Russell.
 I have heard you struck him four or five times; If you strike me twice, I cannot promise you not to stir."
 Unfortunately, the executioner took five strokes at his neck and even then the head was not completely severed and had to be finished off with a knife:-

 "The hangman addressed himself to his office.
 But he had been disconcerted by what the Duke had said.
 The first blow inflicted only a slight wound.
 The Duke struggled, rose from the block, and looked reproachfully at the executioner.
-The head sank down once more.
-The stroke was repeated again and again; but still the neck was not severed, and the body continued to move.
+His head sank once more.
+The stroke was repeated again and again, but still, the neck was not severed, and the body continued to move.
 Yells of rage and horror rose from the crowd.
 Ketch flung down the axe with a curse.
 'I cannot do it,' he said; 'my heart fails me.'
 'Take up the axe, man,' cried the sheriff.
 'Fling him over the rails,' roared the mob.
-At length the axe was taken up.
-Two more blows extinguished the last remains of life; but a knife was used to separate the head from the shoulders.
+At length, the axe was taken up.
+Two more blows extinguished the last remains of life, but a knife was used to separate the head from the shoulders.
 The crowd was wrought up to such an ecstasy of rage that the executioner was in danger of being torn in pieces, and was conveyed away under a strong guard.